An Open Letter to My Friends and Family

 Why am I writing this?
 Well, for two reasons I guess.
 Writing has always been cathartic for me, so it helps me process what is happening right now.
 The other thing though, is that I feel disconnected from many of you.
 I feel there are topics we cannot broach and “places we shouldn’t be going” in our conversations and I’m sad because of it.

 I get it: many of the people I love had not had the same experiences I have.
 I was raised in a different era and was never exposed to the direct aftermath of segregation; it was ‘before my time.”
 I was never imbued with the mistruths of that era; rather, I was witness to it in a way that often did not make sense to me.
 I clearly remember my maternal grandfather, whom I loved very much, saying repeatedly “there are too many coloreds on the basketball teams these days.”
 I didn’t fully understand his sentiment as I was a young child at the time, but as I grew older, it became apparent that there were strong racial beliefs in my family and, for a time, I even bought into them.
-I carried strong ideas about morality and race relations into my education, where they were I was promptly eviscerated and those ugly guts shown directly to me; I did not like what I saw.
+I carried strong ideas about morality and race relations into my education, where I was promptly eviscerated and those ugly guts shown directly to me; I did not like what I saw.

 So here I am, writing aimlessly at the age of 43.
 As I sit here, I think about how many of you voted for Donald Trump and what that means.
 I wonder if you still belive his lies and ingest the poison rhetoric he spews.
 I wonder how critically you think about the experiences of others who continue to be oppressed by the American system and if you really believe that America is becoming “great again” through the fear and hatred being spread by the current administration and spun by the media that you were taught to trust (but who are now almost wholly untrustworthy).